Are car insurance companies open on bank holidays?

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about car insurance.
 Our goal is to be an objective, third-party resource for everything car insurance-related.
 We update our site regularly, and all content is reviewed by car insurance experts.

 - Auto insurance companies set their own hours.
-If you’re shopping for coverage in an agent’s office or district office, you’ll find that the office hours are typical between the hours of 9 a.m. and 5 p.m.
+If you’re shopping for insurance coverage in an agent’s office or district office, you’ll find that the office hours are typical between the hours of 9 a.m. and 5 p.m.

 - Most local offices that sell and service auto insurance policies are closed on federal holidays and bank holidays